aprilzxd/AC215_Billionaires/README.md

 #### **Limited Functionalities:**
 - The tool currently does not include:
-  - A dashboard for data visualization.
+  - A dashboard for data visualization
-  - Tools for portfolio return tracking.
+  - Tools for portfolio return tracking
 - Expanding these features will improve the tool's versatility and usability.